darktable-org/dtdocs/content/preferences-settings/lighttable.md

 pattern for the thumbnail tooltip (empty to disable)
 : Defines what information is displayed in the tooltip when the mouse hovers over image thumbnails.
 This pattern can use any of the variables defined in the [variables](../special-topics/variables.md) section.

-overlay txt sidecar over zoomed images
-: If there is a text file next to an image in the filesystem it can be shown as an overlay over zoomed images on the lighttable.
-The text file must have the same base name as the image file with file extension `.txt`.
-The text file either has to be present at import time or the crawler has to be enabled – see [`preferences > storage > look for updated xmp files on startup`](./storage.md) (default off).